konturio/hugo-bulma-blocks-theme/exampleSite/content/download/windows.md

 # Support our work

 While you are downloading this fantastic software, maybe it is a good time to read our [value proposition](value-proposition.md).
-We need organisations that use QGIS to support our work!
-By becoming a sustaining member your organisation can be part of the global impact that the QGIS project has.
+We need organisations that use our software to support our work!
+By becoming a sustaining member your organisation can be part of the global impact that the our project has.

 {{< box-end >}}
 {{< column-end >}}